Platoniq/wilder-journal/_articles/en/teresa-arnal-climate-civic-assembly.md

 **In other words, you share the diagnosis that is usually made of deliberative processes.
 In this sense, do you find yourselves strengthened or helped?
 What is the reaction of organisations beyond public institutions?**

 In principle, they open their arms to us, but I see that not everyone understands the initiative and there is a lot of confusion about what citizen participation is.
 People think that the Citizens' Assemblies are just another form of participation, but this is not the case, they go beyond that.
 They are a more structured process that seeks to create a voice that represents the citizenry as a whole and diversity.

+{% quote { "author": "Teresa Arnal" } %}People think that the Citizens' Assemblies are just another form of participation, but this is not the case, they go beyond that. {% endquote %}

 This type of assembly is growing in Europe, and I believe it will continue to expand and gain momentum.
 Although certainly more slowly than we need, because in reality we need it very badly.